h2oai/h2o-llmstudio/CONTRIBUTING.md

 2. To avoid duplicated work, please comment on the issue that you are working on it.
 Also feel free to ask questions on the issue, we are happy to help.
 3. Fork the repository and create a new branch from `main`.
 To develop, please follow the setup instructions below.
 4. Once you feel ready, open a pull request with your changes.
-The PR can also be opened as a draft before the work is finished, so that you can get early feedback.
+The PR can also be opened as a draft, so that you can get early feedback.
 We have a PR checklist below.
 5. We will review your PR and provide feedback.
 If everything looks good, we will merge your PR.

 ## Setting up your development environment

-We assume that you develop on Linux, unless you are working on a dedicated port to another OS.
+We assume that you develop on Linux, unless you are working on a dedicated feature for another OS.
-Please follow the instructions in [README](https://github.com/h2oai/h2o-llmstudio/blob/main/README.md) to set up your development environment.
+Please follow the instructions in [README](https://github.com/h2oai/h2o-llmstudio/blob/main/README.md) to set up your environment.
 Run `make setup-dev` instead of `make setup` to install the development dependencies.

 ## Running linters and tests